 The input ports connected to the insert return can also be seen.
 These are set up on the I/O - Input screen.

-Once this is done the insert can be connected to any channel or group via the Insert screen or by using the I/O Matrix panel on the control surface.
+Once this is done the insert can be connected to any channel or group either using the Insert screen or by using the port selection controls on the control surface.

-Once connected, the insert is switched into the channel path using the buttons on the Input/Output panel (shown below).
+Once connected, the insert is switched into the channel path using the buttons in the Input/Output section.